Examples

 }

-In this example, the Groovy action is used to generate a random number and pass it to a variable.
+In this example, the Groovy action generates a random number and assigns it to a variable.

 The Groovy script code looks like this: